blurbdust/gr-iio/README.md

 sudo make install
 ````

 Then I was able to get my PlutoSDR working in GNURadio.
+This is a terrible way of doing it.
+And I will look into an actual fix instead of a bandaid.
 One benefit to doing it this is the ablility to install only this block from source and not GNURadio itself as with pyBOMBS so it'd be possible to use a prebuilt GNURadio like on a RPi.
 Or if you are like me and have a lot of issues with pyBOMBS.